Evening primrose: benefits, dosage, contraindications

 Premenstrual syndrome ✪✪✪✪✪

-A low level of prostaglandin E1 (PGE1), resulting from a deficiency in essential fatty acids, causes high sensitivity to prolactin, which occurs at ovulation and increases during the luteal phases.
+A low level of prostaglandin E1 (PGE1), resulting from a deficiency in essential fatty acids, causes increased sensitivity to prolactin, which occurs at ovulation and rises during the luteal phases.
 Linoleic acid, as an essential precursor in the synthesis of PGE1, promotes their synthesis and alleviates premenstrual syndrome (PMS).
-The therapeutic potential of evening primrose oil in the management of PMS is the subject of various clinical trials.
-Two small clinical studies show that oral intake of 3 to 4 grams per day for 3 months, from the 15th day to the end of the menstrual cycle for 4 cycles, improves subjective PMS symptoms compared to placebo.
-In another double-blind, placebo-controlled randomized trial, the soothing effect of 180 mg of gamma-linolenic acid was compared to placebo on the clinical symptoms of 28 women suffering from PMS in three luteal phases.
-Irritable bowel syndrome was the most common symptom among women with PMS, followed by breast swelling, drowsiness, and rash.
-After the treatment, patients in the gamma-linolenic acid group had higher levels of gamma-linolenic acid and dihomo-gamma-linolenic acid in plasma phospholipids compared to the placebo group.
-Physical, mental, and social severity and duration of PMS, irritability improved in the gamma-linolenic acid group compared to the placebo group.
-However, other clinical research shows that taking 3 to 6 grams of evening primrose oil per day for 2 to 4 menstrual cycles is not beneficial compared to placebo.
+The therapeutic potential of evening primrose oil in the management of PMS has been the subject of numerous clinical trials.
+Two small clinical studies show that oral intake of 3 to 4 grams per day for 3 months, from day 15 to the end of the menstrual cycle for 4 cycles, improves the subjective symptoms of PMS compared with placebo.
+In another randomized, double-blind, placebo-controlled trial, the soothing effect of 180 mg of gamma-linolenic acid was compared with placebo on the clinical symptoms of 28 women with PMS across three luteal phases.
+Irritable bowel syndrome was the most common symptom among women with PMS, followed by breast swelling, drowsiness, and skin rash.
+After treatment, patients in the gamma-linolenic acid group showed higher levels of gamma-linolenic acid and dihomo-gamma-linolenic acid in plasma phospholipids compared with the placebo group.
+Severity and duration of PMS (physical, mental, and social aspects), and irritability improved in the gamma-linolenic acid group compared with the placebo group.
+However, other clinical research shows that taking 3 to 6 grams of evening primrose oil per day for 2 to 4 menstrual cycles is not beneficial compared with placebo.

 Posologie